 Dr Zelmarie Cantillon is a Vice-Chancellor’s Research Fellow in the Institute for Culture and Society.
 Her research focuses on the intersections of heritage, space and place, urban cultures, tourism, and cultural policy.
 Zelmarie’s most recent work explores heritage through the lens of cultural justice, as well as the role heritage initiatives play in urban transformations.

-Zelmarie is currently CI on ‘Reimagining Norfolk Island's Kingston and Arthur's Vale Historic Area’ (SR200200711, 2020–23), a project funded through the ARC Special Research Initiative for Australian Society, History and Culture scheme.
-This project considers how living heritage sites can resist or reinforces cultural injustices for Pitcairn settler descendants on Norfolk Island.
+Zelmarie is currently CI on ‘Reimagining Norfolk Island's Kingston and Arthur's Vale Historic Area’ (SR200200711, 2021–24), a project funded through the ARC Special Research Initiative for Australian Society, History and Culture scheme.
+This project considers how living heritage sites can resist or reinforce cultural injustices for Pitcairn settler descendants on Norfolk Island.

 Dr Cantillon also publishes in the field of popular music heritage.
-In this area, her work has explored: popular music heritage institutions, practices and events in relation to their social, affective and political dimensions; the sustainability of community-based heritage initiatives; DIY (do-it-yourself) heritage institutions as sites of ‘serious leisure’ that promote well-being for volunteers; the costs and rewards of career volunteering in DIY heritage institutions; and the role of mainstream and community-based institutions for the preservation and celebration of histories of marginalised groups.
-She is currently working on a collaborative project that investigates popular music heritage as a strategy for revitalising deindustrialising cities.
-This project considers the extent to which popular music heritage may produce cultural justice outcomes for communities impacted by deindustrialisation.
-Zelmarie is also currently leading two projects about heritage trails: one on the Gold Coast’s urban heritage walks; and another on Redcliffe’s Bee Gees Way popular music heritage tourism attraction.
+In this area, her work has explored: popular music heritage institutions, practices and events in relation to their social, affective and political dimensions; the sustainability of community-based heritage initiatives; DIY (do-it-yourself) heritage institutions as sites of ‘serious leisure’ that promote well-being for volunteers; the costs and rewards of career volunteering in DIY heritage institutions; the role of mainstream and community-based institutions for the preservation and celebration of histories of marginalised groups; the tensions between generating economic value and cultural value; and how popular music’s past factors into cultural policy and urban renewal strategies, particularly in deindustrialising cities.

 Zelmarie’s book, Resort Spatiality: Reimagining Sites of Mass Tourism (Routledge, 2019), is the first scholarly monograph to theorise beachside ‘resorts’ as distinct kinds of urban milieux.
 The book discusses how globalised processes play out in local contexts, drawing on fieldwork undertaken in six resorts across four continents: Miami, USA; Cancún, Mexico; Ibiza, Spain; Gold Coast, Australia; and Phuket and Koh Phangan, Thailand.
 Taking a cultural studies approach to urban analysis, the book examines the material and symbolic production of resort spaces, attending to the complex ways that such places are imagined, represented and lived.